Linuszand/bookproject-1/mdfiles/APIdokumentation.md

 ```
 ## /books/authors | 2.3
 ### GET
-Retrieves a list of all books.
+Retrieves a list of all authors.

 Response:
 ```json